matthew-brett/eef-pilot2/three_girls.rst

     ...     # Your code here
     ...     return n_girls

-Modify the test cell above to use this new code.
+Modify the test cell above to use this new code, initially using a probability of 0.5 and number of children of 4.
+Try adapting the test to check for the right answer with other probabilities and other numbers of children.

 ***************
 How many girls?